DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ## Drag-and-Drop Editing

 Add the [DragDropProvider](../reference/drag-drop-provider.md) plugin to enable users to drag and drop appointments.
 Use its `allowDrag` and `allowResize` properties to disallow dragging and resizing specific appointments.
-You can also add the `EditingMenu` plugin to allow users to specify how recurrent appointments are edited.
+You can also add the `EditRecurrenceMenu` plugin to allow users to specify how recurrent appointments are edited.

 .embedded-demo({ "path": "scheduler-editing/drag-drop", "showThemeSelector": true })